single-cell-data/SOMA/abstract_specification.md

 Parameters:

 - coords - per-dimension slice, expressed as a per-dimension list of scalar or range.
 - values - values to be written, provided as an Arrow Tensor.
-The type of elements in `values` must match the type of the SOMADenseNdArray.
+The type of elements in `values` must match the type of the SOMADenseNDArray.
 - [platform_config](#platform-specific-configuration) - optional storage-engine specific configuration

-## SOMASparseNdArray
+## SOMASparseNDArray

 > ⚠️ **To be further specified** -- this is incomplete.